OML-Team/open-metric-learning/docs/source/contents/dataset_format.md

 To reuse as many OML's functions as possible, you need to prepare a `.csv` file in the required format.
-It's not obligatory, especially if you implement your own Dataset in Python, but the format is required in case of usage built-in datasets or Config-API.
+It's not obligatory, especially if you implement your own Dataset in Python, but the format is required in case of usage built-in datasets or Pipelines.
 You can find the tiny example dataset [here](https://drive.google.com/drive/folders/1plPnwyIkzg51-mLUXWTjREHgc1kgGrF4).

 Required columns:
 * `label` - integer value indicates the label.